Requirements & Credit Information

 Chemistry

-Recommended course to prepare for exam: Honors chemistry
+Recommended course to prepare for the exam: Honors chemistry

 Additional expectations, if any, to prepare for exam: The AP chemistry program encompasses a comprehensive curriculum that mandates specific laboratory work.
 Conversely, the HHS chemistry curriculum emphasizes both depth and breadth, with labs aimed at nurturing students' inquiry skills.
 As a result, those contemplating the AP exam should be ready to independently study and absorb the requisite content.
 It is advisable for students to consult their instructors to identify any AP topics that may not be included in their course.